petergardfjall/dotfiles/cheat/sheets/elisp.cheat.md

   to have the last expression evaluated and output on the next line.

+## Documentation
+To open the Emacs Lisp reference manual inside Emacs, type `C-h i` and search for `lisp`.

 ## Language basics

 Lisp is short for `LIS`t `P`rocessing language.
 Lists are the basis of Lisp.